-Madhya Pradhesh, in central India, draws visitors with well preserved remnants of its compelling history.
-Its many abandoned cities provide an intriguing window to the past, so different to the congested India of today.
+Madhya Pradesh, in central India, draws visitors with well-preserved remnants of its compelling history.
+Its many abandoned cities provide an intriguing window to the past, so different from the congested India of today.
 In further contrast, the national parks of Madhya Pradesh offer some of India's best jungle lodges and wildlife spotting opportunities.
 Here are the top Madhya Pradesh tourist places.

 Bandhavgarh and Kanha National Parks are among the top national parks in India.
 Bandhavgarh, while being relatively difficult to reach and costly to visit, is the best place to see tigers in the wild in India.
 The park features dense green valleys and rocky hill terrain, with an ancient fort.
 In addition to tigers, the park has a large array of wildlife including sloth bears, deer, leopards, jackals, and birds.

 Kanha National Park has the honor of providing the inspiration for Rudyard Kipling’s classic novel, The Jungle Book.
 It’s rich in lush saal and bamboo forests, lakes, streams, and open grasslands.
 As well as tigers, the park abounds with barasingha (swamp deer) and an extensive variety of other animals and birds.
 Rather than offering one particular kind of animal, it provides an all-round nature experience.
 The park is well regarded for its research and conservation programs, and many endangered species have been saved there.